 A key benefit of a QMS is the opportunity for continual improvement.
 Without tracking customer satisfaction, it can be difficult to know which areas of the enterprise are lacking and could be improved in the future.
 Streamlining and documenting this process will help you understand what changes must be made to assure customer satisfaction.
 This will minimize customer complaints and returns, saving you time and money in the long run.

-What are the different types of QMS?
+What Are the Different Types of QMS?

 The tenets of ISO 9001 focus on improving communication at every level and every stage of the supply chain, to assure that your customers’ expectations are met.
 This includes communication with your customers, as client feedback is instrumental to quality assurance.
-Document control is also an important requirement in ISO 9001, and it requires that you track and protect the information within your system.
+Document control is an important requirement in ISO 9001; it requires that you track and protect the information within your system.
 ISO 9001 also promotes a “process approach,” which views the organization as a whole rather than a series of separate departments.

 The ISO series is not the only standardized QMS, and non-standardized approaches exist as well.
-Thos include Total Quality Management (TQM), Six Sigma, and Continuous Quality Improvement (CQI).
+These include Total Quality Management (TQM), Six Sigma, and Continuous Quality Improvement (CQI).
 Examining each system against your company’s particular needs will help you in your decision-making process.

 What’s the Difference Between QMS and Quality Assurance?

 Your QMS encompasses both of these processes.
-The framework it creates will provide a structured approach for QA and standardize procedures for QC.
+The framework it creates will provide a structured approach for QA and standardized procedures for QC.
 It also improves functionality and enables the staff assigned to each process to work together to achieve the highest possible level of quality.

-Quality Management Is Made Easy With ZenGRC
+Quality Management is Made Easy with Our ROAR Platform

 Implementing a QMS affects a company’s total performance.
 An effective quality management system enables an organization to meet regulatory and customer requirements, as well as prevent errors, save money, and continually improve its offerings.